software-foundations/learning-java/coder/section_03_fundamentals/README.md

 - We can pass parameters to be read by <code>args</code> in <code lang="java">public static void main(String[] args)</code>

 - It involves the array concepet, that will be discussed later

+# Chapter Challenge: Calculator

+## Requirements

+1. Get the first number from the user
+2. Get the second number from the user
+3. Get the operator (+ - * /) from the user
+4. Execute <code>n1 operator n2</code>